Attila Csihar

-Attila Csihar ([ˈɒtillɒ ˈt͡ʃihɒr]; born 29 March 1971), also sometimes known as Void, is a Hungarian extreme metal vocalist, best known for his vocal work in Norwegian black metal band Mayhem and American drone-doom project Sunn O))).
+Attila Gábor Csihar ([ˈɒtillɒ ˈt͡ʃihɒr]; born 29 March 1971), also sometimes known as Void, is a Hungarian extreme metal vocalist, best known for his vocal work in Norwegian black metal band Mayhem and American drone metal band Sunn O))).
 Author Ian Christe describes his vocals as "operatic".

 Biography

 His music career began in 1985 with the Hungarian metal band Tormentor, which reached cult status in black metal circles with their first album, Anno Domini (1988).
-Tormentor performed 50-100 live shows between 1986–1990 and became one of the most infamous bands in Hungary.
+Tormentor performed 50-100 live shows between 1986 and 1990 and became one of the most infamous bands in Hungary.
 After Tormentor he started his dark electro industrial band Plasma Pool (1990–1994).
 On the strength of his work in Tormentor, he was invited to perform vocals on the De Mysteriis Dom Sathanas album by Norwegian black metal band Mayhem after lead singer Dead committed suicide.
 His groundbreaking new way of singing added a special character to Mayhem's sound.
 Ultimately Csihar did not perform any live concerts with the band until his second tenure in 2004.

 After Mayhem, Csihar continued to work in various bands, such as Plasma Pool, Aborym, and Korog; he also performed as Caiaphas in the rock opera Jesus Christ Superstar in Hungary.
 He stated during an interview for Hungarian Metal Hammer that he felt honoured to sing "This Jesus Must Die".
 He performed in Keep of Kalessin as well on their returning EP Reclaim together with drummer Frost from Satyricon.

 He is a "shadow" member of the American doom/drone metal band Sunn O))).
 His first live performance with the band happened on 24 March 2003 at Stadtwerkstatt in Linz, Austria.
-His first recorded collaboration with the band was in 2004 when he sang in Sanskrit language on the tracks "Decay2 [Nihil's Maw]" and "Decay (The Symptoms of Kali Yuga)" on their album White2.
-He has recorded five full-length albums with the group, including the very successful Monoliths & Dimensions, and performed live with the band on their worldwide tours hundreds of shows.
+His first recorded collaboration with the band was in 2004 when he sang in the Sanskrit language on the tracks "Decay2 [Nihil's Maw]" and "Decay (The Symptoms of Kali Yuga)" on their album White2.
+Csihar has performed on five full-length albums with the group, including the acclaimed successful Monoliths & Dimensions, and performed live with the band hundreds of times around the world.

 In 2004, Csihar rejoined Mayhem after the departure of Maniac, the band's previous vocalist.
 Their 2007 album, Ordo ad Chao, won the Spellemannprisen (also known as the Norwegian Grammy).
 Since then the band has embarked upon intense international touring.